-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for treatment of locally advanced or metastatic stage (III-IV) nonsquamous non-small cell lung cancer (NSCLC) for any one of the following indications:
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of locally advanced or metastatic stage (III-IV) nonsquamous non-small cell lung cancer (NSCLC) for any one of the following indications:

-- Used as first-line therapy in combination with cisplatin or carboplatin; OR - Used as a single agent after prior chemotherapy; OR - Used in combination with cisplatin or carboplatin with radiation therapy for definitive treatment; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for sensitizing EGFR mutation-positive tumors following erlotinib, afatinib, getifinib, or osimertinib therapy; OR - Used in combination and cisplatin or carboplatin for subsequent therapy for ALK positive tumors following crizotinib, ceritinib, alectinib, or brigatinib therapy; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for ROS1 positive tumors following crizotinib or ceritinib therapy; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for BRAF V600E positive tumors
+- Used as first-line therapy in combination with cisplatin or carboplatin; OR - Used as a single agent after prior chemotherapy; OR - Used in combination with cisplatin or carboplatin with radiation therapy for definitive treatment: OR - Used in combination with cisplatin or carboplatin for subsequent therapy for sensitizing EGFR mutation-positive tumors following erlotinib, afatinib, getifinib, or osimertinib therapy; OR - Used in combination and cisplatin or carboplatin for subsequent therapy for ALK positive tumors following crizotinib, ceritinib, alectinib, or brigatinib therapy; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for ROS1 positive tumors following crizotinib or ceritinib therapy; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for BRAF V600E positive tumors

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit as maintenance therapy for locally advanced or metastatic non-squamous NSCLC when disease has not progressed following four cycles of platinum-based, first-line therapy.
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's criteria for coverage as maintenance therapy for locally advanced or metastatic non-squamous NSCLC when disease has not progressed following four cycles of platinum-based, first-line therapy.

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for non-squamous non-small cell lung cancer when used as adjuvant or induction therapy in combination with cisplatin (or carboplatin if contraindicated).
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage of non-squamous non-small cell lung cancer when used as adjuvant or induction therapy in combination with cisplatin (or carboplatin if contraindicated).

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for treatment of unresectable malignant pleural mesothelioma for ANY one of the following indications:
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of unresectable malignant pleural mesothelioma for ANY one of the following indications:

-• Used as a single agent or combination therapy with cisplatin or carboplatin; OR

-- Used in combination with bevacizumab and cisplatin or carboplatin for individuals with performance status of 0-1 and no history of hemoptysis or thrombosis; OR - Used as a single agent for second line chemotherapy, if not administered first line
+- Used as a single agent or combination therapy with cisplatin or carboplatin; OR - Used in combination with bevacizumab and cisplatin or carboplatin for individuals with performance status of 0-1 and no history of hemoptysis or thrombosis; OR - Used as a single agent for second line chemotherapy, if not administered first line

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for treatment of metastatic bladder cancer or metastatic urothelial carcinoma as a single agent for second-line or greater.
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of metastatic bladder cancer or metastatic urothelial carcinoma as a single agent for second-line or greater.

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for treatment of ovarian cancer as a single agent for persistent disease or recurrence.
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of ovarian cancer as a single agent for persistent disease or recurrence.

-Blue Advantage will treat Alimta® (pemetrexed disodium) as a covered benefit for treatment of thymic cancer and thymomas when used for second line therapy as a single agent.
+Alimta® (pemetrexed disodium) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of thymic cancer and thymomas when used for second line therapy as a single agent.